 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-As an external investment pool, the Local Agency Investment Fund was not rated as of June 30, 2015 and 2014.
-Presented below is the actual rating as of June 30, 2015 and 2014 as provided by Moody's Investment Service (Moody's).
+As an external investment pool, the Local Agency Investment Fund was not rated as of June 30, 2017 and 2016.